Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Introduction

-A particularly important example which we consider here is that of the \emph{inertia groupoid} of a proper Lie groupoid $\sfG$.
+A particularly important example which we consider is that of the \emph{inertia groupoid} of a proper Lie groupoid $\sfG$.
 The inertia groupoid is presented as the translation groupoid of $\sfG$ acting on the so-called \emph{loop space} $\inertianull{\sfG}\subset \sfG$ which consist of all arrows having the same source and target.
 When $\sfG$ is an orbifold groupoid, the loop space $\inertianull{\sfG}$ is a smooth manifold so that the inertia groupoid presents an orbifold, the \emph{inertia orbifold}.
 The inertia orbifold plays an import role in the geometry and index theory of orbifolds; see \cite{AdemLeidaRuan,PflPosTanAITO}.
 However, when $\sfG$ is not an orbifold groupoid, the loop space $\inertianull{\sfG}$ becomes singular, and very little is known about its singularity structure in general.
-One of the goals of this paper is to deepen the understanding of this groupoid by exhibiting an explicit stratification.
-The inertia groupoid represents the \emph{inertia stack} $\inertia{\mathfrak{X}}$ of the differentiable stack $\mathfrak{X}$ represented by $\sfG$, which plays an important role in the string topology of $\mathfrak{X}$; see \cite{BeXu}.
-The inertia stack can be interpreted as the collection of \emph{hidden loops}, elements of the free loop stack $\operatorname{L}\mathfrak{X}$ of $\mathfrak{X}$ that vanish on the course moduli space $|\mathfrak{X}|$; see \cite{BehGiNoXuStringTop} for more details.
-Note that when the adjoint action of $G$ on itself is considered, the loop space corresponds to the set of pairs of commuting elements in $G$, which has been considered in \cite{AdemCohenCommutElts,PanyushevYakimova,RichardsonCommutVar}.
-Similarly, one may consider the space of (conjugacy classes of) commuting $m$-tuples of elements of $G$ \cite{AdemGomezEqKThry,GomezPettet,TorresSjerveCommutNTuple}, as well as the spaces of conjugacy classes of homomorphisms $\pi\to G$ where $\pi$ is a finitely generated discrete group \cite{AdemCohenCommutElts,FriedmanStanley}.
+One of the goals of this paper is to deepen the understanding of inertia groupoids by exhibiting explicit stratifications for them.
+Motivation for such a study comes from the abundance and diversity where differentiable stratified groupoids appear, often in a somewhat hidden way.
+In addition to the mentioned orbifolds, loop spaces and their associated inertia groupoids appear naturally in geometry e.g.\ as commuting varieties when the adjoint action of a Lie group $G$ on itself is considered \cite{AdemCohenCommutElts,PanyushevYakimova,RichardsonCommutVar}.
+The loop space corresponds then to the set of pairs of commuting elements in $G$.
+Similarly, spaces of (conjugacy classes of) commuting $m$-tuples of elements of $G$ as studied e.g.\ in \cite{AdemGomezEqKThry,GomezPettet,TorresSjerveCommutNTuple} provide related examples of differentiable stratified groupoids.
+Important for the understanding of moduli spaces of flat connections \cite{Goldman1984} and for representation theory are sets of conjugacy classes of homomorphisms $\pi\to G$, where $\pi$ is a finitely generated discrete group and $G$ a compact connected Lie group.
+Such spaces can also be naturally interpreted as differentiable stratified groupoids.